 The main form of transportation in the Town of Bellefonte is personal motor vehicles.
-DART First State does provide bus service to the Town; however, it is underutilized.
-87% of the residents commute to work alone compared to only 2% that use public transportation.
-The Town has mostly narrow streets that cannot accommodate two-way traffic when vehicles are parked on both sides of the street.
+DART First State provides bus service to the Town, however it is underutilized.
+87% of the residents commute to work alone compared with only 2% that use public transportation.
+The Town has mostly narrow streets that cannot accommodate two-traffic when vehicles are parked on both sides of the street.
 The Town has only a couple of streets with sidewalks forcing pedestrians to walk in the street.